wilds/angular-schema-form-dynamic-select/README.md

 * Choose httpGet and httpPost over the callback and asyncCallback methods if your don't specifically need the full freedom of callback and asyncCallback.
 There is no reason clutter client code with http-request handling unless you have to.
 * Given the asynchronous nature of javascript development, try use asynchronous alternatives before synchronous that block the UI.
+* The way the plug-ins works, they register themselves as defaults for all matching types. <br />
+As long this is the case, all relevant fields must specify the "type"-property. <br />
+If not, they will get the wrong editor.
+Either way, it is recommended to define the type.

 # Example

-See the index.html file, together with the bootstrap-strapselect.js file and the test/testdata.json file it constitutes a working example.
+In the repository, the index.html file, together with the bootstrap-strapselect.js file and the test/testdata.json file constitutes a working example.

 To run it, simply clone the repository